phcode-dev/phoenix/docs/generatedApiDocs/worker/WorkerComm-API.md

 ## createWorkerComm

 Adds support for WorkerComm APIs to the provided web-Worker instance.
 Only available in the main thread.
+This API should be called immediately after creating the worker in main thread.

 Type: [function][1]